btc-script-explorer/scantool/docs/rest-api/v1/blockchain_analysis.md

 The multisig analysis program was written in C++.
 (Similar programs could be written in many different languages.)
 The data gathered were written to a PostgreSQL database where they could be analyzed further.

-For the test, all blocks between 798000 and 798299 were analyzed, a total of 300 blocks.
+For the test, all blocks between and including blocks 798000 and 798299 were analyzed, a total of 300 blocks.
 The test identified 120817 multisig serialized scripts, averaging about 403 per block.

 The results are shown below.